piyush-garg/fabric8-build-team-wiki/Papercuts.md

 I really really wish I could throw away a lot of this.
 But most stuff doesn't make sense to me anymore and there are probably a lot of people using it directly from master.

+### 7. Automate the test.cd.fabri8.io deployment story

+What we have now is the equivalent of the /var/jenkins folder backup.
+This should probably be powered by something like Ansible.